Skip to content

 51. Processes/trades RSPO-certified palm oil through Segregated or Identity Preserved supply chains?

-In the company's 2021 ACOP it is reported that it process/trades 0% of RSPO-certified palm oil through Segregated or Identity Preserved supply chains.
+The company's RSPO ACOP 2022 reports that it processes/trades 0% of RSPO-certified palm oil through Segregated or Identity Preserved supply chains.

 • 52.
 Indonesia Sustainable Palm Oil (ISPO) certified (100%)?